cjcodeproj/vtmedia-schema/README.md

 The `notes` directory contains additional documentaiton, in Markdown format.

-### Test
+### Scripts

-The `test` directory contains simple testing code for the schema and for the provided examples.
+The `scripts` directory contains simple testing code for the schema and for the provided examples.

 ### Catalog